Bringing hope and healing through reconciliation

 We believe reconciliation is more than a theoretical idea, it is an experiential reality.
 In order to grow together in this reality, we have established this forum in order to begin a dialogue about how we can practice reconciliation in our daily lives.
 Click the “Forum” tab on the website menu above for more information.

-Email practicing.reconciliation@pilgrimcenter.org with your questions.
+Email info@pilgrimcenter.org with your questions about healing and reconciliation.

-“ The work of reconciliation is the last great work to be done before Jesus returns.”
+“The work of reconciliation is the last great work to be done before Jesus returns.”

 Bishop Paul Ndahigwa, PCR Rwanda Country Director